-A new class of Alzheimer’s drugs will be available to patients on Medicare – but only if the medicine has been “traditionally approved” and the patient participates in a registry.
+A new class of Alzheimer’s drugs will be available to patients on Medicare – but only if the medicine has received “traditional approval” and the patient participates in a registry.

 If one of these Alzheimer’s drugs has received “traditional approval” from the U.S. Food and Drug Administration (FDA), Medicare will cover the drug “in appropriate settings that also support the collection of real-world information to study the usefulness of these drugs for people with Medicare,” Centers for Medicare and Medicaid Services (CMS) announced on June 1.

-Biogen’s Aduhelm and Eisai’s LEQEMBI, which fall into this category, both received accelerated approval.
+Biogen’s Aduhelm and Eisai’s LEQEMBI, which fall into this class of drugs, both received accelerated approval.
 LEQEMBI could receive traditional approval soon; the FDA’s Peripheral and Central Nervous System Drugs Advisory Committee is due to discuss the results of a trial later this week.
 A potential decision on traditional approval is thought to be possible within weeks.

-To access these drugs, according to CMS, a patient needs to be enrolled in Medicare, to be diagnosed with mild cognitive impairment or early dementia caused by Alzheimer’s disease, and to have a qualified physician participating in a registry.
+To be covered for these drugs, according to CMS, a patient needs to be enrolled in Medicare, to be diagnosed with mild cognitive impairment or early dementia caused by Alzheimer’s disease, and to have a qualified physician participating in a registry.

 An ‘unnecessary barrier’